TRoboto/Udacity/C++ Nanodegree/Capstone Project - Snake Game/README.md

   * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
 * SDL_ttf >= 2.0
   * All installation instructions can be found [here](https://www.libsdl.org/projects/SDL_ttf/)
+  * Not that for Linux, using `sudo apt-get install libsdl2-ttf-dev` for installation is preferred to building from source.
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)